ScanMountGoat/Smush-Material-Research/Textures.md

 The blend map is used for blending between materials for ink, metal box, and gold forms (Xerneas).

-Cavity maps are similar to ambient occlusion maps but contain finer details.
-The cavity map is used for specular occlusion, meaning that darker areas on the map will have less intense reflections.
+Cavity maps are similar to ambient occlusion maps but only contain finer details in recessed areas.

 | Channel | Usage |
 | --- | --- |